 Worked Examples Before Independent Practice

 The cognitive load research (Sweller, 1988) is clear: studying a worked example is cognitively less demanding than solving an equivalent problem.
-For ADHD pupils, this reduction in demand is the difference between productive learning and frustrated shutdown.
+For ADHD learners, this reduction in demand is the difference between productive learning and frustrated shutdown.
 Present the worked example, discuss each step, then gradually fade the support across subsequent practice items.

 Environmental Modifications That Make a Difference